Orfeo toolbox: Monteverdi (version 1 and 2)

 In 2013, Monteverdi software was revamped into a new software called Monteverdi2.

+Since OTB version 9.0 Monterverdi is no longer packaged and supported.
+However a QGIS plugin allow to use otb application with GUI.

 License

 OTB was initially distributed under the French Open Source license CeCILL (similar and compatible with the GNU GPL) and is now available under the Apache 2.0 license.